-- Contractors must verify family income before determining whether a child is eligible to participate in B-3 or PreK ECEAP.
-Verification of annual income is required for most B-3 and PreK ECEAP applicants, except: - (a) Contractors verify the grant amount for children in foster care and those in kinship/relative care covered by a DSHS Non-Needy Relative, in loco parentis, or legal guardian grant. - (2) To verify income, contractors must view documentation such as: - (a) Income tax forms, W-2 forms, or 12 months of pay stubs or pay envelopes. - (b) Leave and Earnings Statements for uniformed services members. - (c) Documentation of public assistance or other benefits. - (d) Child support orders. - (e) A statement of income signed by the employer or parent, if no other documentation of income is available. - (3) Children who enrolled and attended are allowed to remain in B-3 ECEAP until they are age eligible for PreK ECEAP, or PreK ECEAP until they are age-eligible for kindergarten, without re-verification. - (4) Under specific circumstances, contractors may choose to use the previous month's or current month's income to determine eligibility, rather than the annual income. - (a) Annual income must first be verified and entered in ELMS. - (b) This choice applies when a family's current income is significantly decreased from their annual income due to death, divorce, unplanned job loss, or similar unexpected circumstance. - (c) The reason for this exception must be documented in ELMS.
+- (1) Contractors must verify family income before determining whether a child is eligible to participate in ECEAP.
+Verification of annual income is required for most ECEAP applicants, except: - (a) Contractors verify the grant amount for children in foster care and those in kinship/relative care covered by a DSHS Non-Needy Relative, in loco parentis, or legal guardian grant. - (2) To verify income, contractors must view documentation such as: - (a) Income tax forms, W-2 forms, or 12 months of pay stubs or pay envelopes. - (b) Leave and Earnings Statements for uniformed services members. - (c) Documentation of public assistance or other benefits. - (d) Child support orders. - (e) A statement of income signed by the employer or parent, if no other documentation of income is available. - (3) Children who enrolled and attended are allowed to remain in ECEAP until they are age-eligible for kindergarten, without re-verification. - (4) Under specific circumstances, contractors may choose to use the previous months or current month's income to determine eligibility, rather than the annual income. - (a) Annual income must first be verified and entered in ELMS. - (b) This choice applies when a family's current income is significantly decreased from their annual income due to death, divorce, unplanned job loss, or similar unexpected circumstance. - (c) The reason for this exception must be documented in ELMS.